Meet Andrew Carle, Faculty in the new Senior Living Administration Track

 Pamela A. Saunders, Ph.D.

 is an associate professor in the departments of neurology and psychiatry.
-With a doctorate in sociolinguistics from Georgetown University, her research focuses on language, aging, doctor/patient communication, narrative and reflective writing, and medical education.
-Her research portfolio includes funding from the Alzheimer’s Association, the National Institute on Aging, the Hartford Foundation, the Association for Standardized Patient Educators, and the U.S. Food and Drug Administration.
-She serves in several leadership roles related to medical education, including as chief course director of the doctoring curriculum, communications curriculum course director, and co-clerkship director of the geriatrics clerkship.
-She is a long-standing member of Georgetown University Medical Center’s Committee on Medical Education, serves on the Committee on Appointments and Promotions, and the Steering Committee for Curricular Reform.
-She co-founded the geriatrics curriculum for medical students with funding from the Hartford Foundation.
-In addition, she teaches qualitative research methods, reflective writing, and Mind Body Medicine skills to medical and graduate students.
+Dr. Saunders is the founding director of the Aging & Health master's degree program.
+With a doctorate in sociolinguistics from Georgetown University, her research focuses on elder financial fraud, linguistic expressions of empathy, doctor/older patient communication, narrative and reflective writing, and medical education.
+Her research portfolio includes funding from the District of Columbia, Department of Insurance, Securities, and Banking, the Alzheimer’s Association, the National Institute on Aging, the Hartford Foundation, the Association for Standardized Patient Educators, and the U.S. Food and Drug Administration.
+She has served in several leadership roles including: chief course director of the Doctoring Curriculum, communications curriculum course director, and clerkship director of the geriatrics clerkship.
+She has served on numerous committees: Georgetown University Medical Center’s Committee on Medical Education, Committee on Appointments and Promotions.
+She co-founded the geriatrics curriculum at the GU School of Medicine with funding from the Hartford Foundation.
+In addition, she teaches theories and perspectives of gerontology, qualitative research methods, reflective writing, and Mind Body Medicine skills to medical and graduate students.

 Jason Tilan, Ph.D.